 - Your mission statement.
 This should include where and how your agency was founded, discuss the legal and financial structure, and stress your dedication to your customers and any special advantages you provide to your target clients.

 2. Management Team

-If you have a management team, or a group that has contributed to the success of the business, create a summary of their names and contributions.
+If you have a management team or a group that has contributed to the business’s success, summarize their names and contributions.

 This section highlights everyone who has been involved in your business.

 - Owners, founders, and original managers;